reasonkicked/tsterraform02/README.md

 Modules:
 1. "netwrork" - VPC containing IGW, subnets in two different AZ-s, private and public subnets with NAT GW-s
 2. "cdn" - s3 buckets for media and code objects and cloudfront distribution for media objects
-3. "ec2" - ec2 instance with launch configuration for setup wordpress engine and write node (temporary in private subnet but with eip)
+3. "ec2" - ec2 instance with launch configuration for setup wordpress engine and write node (temporary in private subnet with eip)
 4. "rds-db-instance" - mysql RDS db with multi-az
 5. "web-server-cluster" - ASG as a read nodes target group for ALB
 6. temporary module ec2-key-pair for ssh